Law no. 218 of the 31st of May, 1995 regulates the field of Italian inheritance law in the framework of international private law.

 Deferment to the law of another country

-Here is a practical example: if a deceased English national owned property in Italy, the succession would be regulated by the law of England and Wales.
+Here is a practical example: if a deceased English national resident in England owned property in Italy, the succession would be regulated by the law of England and Wales.
 However, in accordance with the conflict law of England and Wales, the law applicable to properties abroad should be the, “lex rei sitae (law of the country where the property is located).
-In this case, it would be Italian law.
+In this case, the Italian assets would be governed by Italian succession law.

-The testator has the right to elect that succession be regulated by the law of the country in which the testator is habitually resident.
-This choice of law has to be formally expressed in writing in a Will and may not be prejudicial to the rights that the Italian law provides for the so called, “legittimari” – members of family, resident in Italy when the testator dies who have the right to inherit a legally fixed part of the property of the deceased even if this is against the testator’s wishes.
+According to EU Regulations introduced in 2015, the testator has the right to elect that succession of all assets be regulated by the law of the country in which the testator is habitually resident or by the country of the testator’s nationality.
+This choice of law has to be formally expressed in writing, in a Will and, may not be prejudicial to the rights that the Italian law provides for the so called, “legittimari” – members of family, resident in Italy when the testator dies who have the right to inherit a legally fixed part of the property of the deceased even if this is against the testator’s wishes.

 Drafting an Italian Will is the best option

 It is highly advisable to draft an Italian Will assisted by an experienced Italian inheritance lawyer in order to limit the consequences of “legal succession”.
-This would be the case if the decedent died intestate – without a Will.
-In these circumstances, Italian Inheritance law determines which relatives of the deceased have a right to inherit an estate (primarily the spouse, the legitimate and natural children, and any ascendants).
+If the decedent was intestate, without a Will, Italian Inheritance law determines which relatives of the deceased have a right to inherit an estate (primarily the spouse, the legitimate and natural children, and any ascendants).
 Where no heirs can be traced, assets present in Italy are assigned to the Italian State.